RockitBootcamp/Student-Resources/PHP/Laravel/Models/README.md

 Sql::update('user', $data, "WHERE user_id = :user_id");
 ```

 Notice the third parameter to update is an SQL "WHERE" clause.
-Be sure to include the parameterized value, `:user_id` in this case, in the `$data`.
+Be sure to include the parameterized value (`:user_id` in this case) in the `$data`.
 Also note that the data is only updating the user's name and does not have to contain each field from the database, only the ones you want updated.

 ## Models